FocusInterpreting human action in systemic terms

 SynopsisAction Theory is a sociological perspective on social science research that asserts personal motivations (e.g., ends, purposes, ideals) must be considered when examining human actions.
-Action Theory explicitly rejected a realist/idealist (positivist/interpretivist) dichotomy, grounding itself instead in more systemic and contingent notions that compel simultaneous consideration of micro and macro factors contributing to human action.
-(There’s also a version of Action Theory in the field of philosophy, which covers similar topics but that focuses more on matters of personal agency, conscious choice, and free will.)
-Prominent contemporary subdiscourses include:
+Action Theory explicitly rejects a realist/idealist (positivist/interpretivist) dichotomy, grounding itself instead in more systemic and contingent notions that compel simultaneous consideration of micro and macro factors contributing to human action.
+Associated discourses (presented chronologically, by decade) include:

-- Contextual Action Theory (Richard Young, Ladislav Valach; 1990s) looks across immediate goal directed behaviors (“actions”), clusters of longer-duration actions focused on a common goal (“projects”), and long-term clusters of projects (“careers”).
+- Contextual Action Theory (Richard Young, Ladislav Valach; 1990s) – a perspective on social action that looks across immediate goal directed behaviors (“actions”), clusters of longer-duration actions focused on a common goal (“projects”), and long-term clusters of projects (“careers”)

-- Mediated Action (James Wertsch, 1990s) is a notion that encompasses knowers’ engagements with (i.e., incidental encounters with, deliberate uses of, etc.) all varieties of tools (both physical and conceptual) to support their actions (i.e., thinking, communications, coordinated activity, etc.).
-A complexified notion, Mediated Action is understood to have multiple simultaneous goals and to be associated with power and authority.
+- Mediated Action (James Wertsch, 1990s) – a complexified notion in which social action is understood to have multiple simultaneous goals and to be associated with power and authority.
+Mediated Action encompasses knowers’ engagements with (i.e., incidental encounters with, deliberate uses of, etc.) all varieties of tools (both physical and conceptual) to support their actions (i.e., thinking, communications, coordinated activity, etc.).

 Authors and/or Prominent InfluencesTalcott Parsons

 Status as a Theory of LearningAction Theory is properly interpreted as a discourse intended to make sense of personal action, and hence might be construed as mainly concerned with interpreting learning.

 Status as a Theory of TeachingAction Theory say little about teaching beyond citing education as a useful means for achieving one’s goals.